pastcompute/oqgraph/README.md

 MariaDB and Releases
 ====================

-This tree is just the source code for a MariaDB storage engine.
+This tree is just a snapshot of the source code for a MariaDB storage engine.
 It is not overly useful by itself.
+It primarily exists for visualising OQGraph code without the entirety of MariaDB, and was created as an exercise in advanced git manipulation as documented at http://blog.oldcomputerjunk.net/2014/launchpad-to-github-round-trip-save-5-giabytes-on-the-way/
 To use, obtain a recent copy of MariaDB 10 (>= 10.0.7) and replace the contents of the directory `storage/oqgraph/` with this soure code, then rebuild MariaDB.

+MariaDB itself is now hosted (for >= 10.1.0) at https://github.com/MariaDB/server For the time being, 10.0.7+ is still hosted at https://launchpad.net/maria using bzr.

+The MariaDB sources contain the official OQGraph v3 at that location (`storage/oqgraph/`).
 One way to build MariaDB from source is described at https://mariadb.com/kb/en/compiling-mariadb-from-source/

-Note that as of January 2014, the official MariaDB >= 10.0.7 source contains OQGraph v3 at that location (`storage/oqgraph/`) corresponding to the GitHub git tag `oqgraph-mariadb-10.0.7-git-tracking-base`

-Officially MariaDB is hosted at https://launchpad.net/maria using bzr.

-When important bugs are fixed or features completed, the commits to this code will be pushed back to the oqgraph maintenance branch https://code.launchpad.net/~andymc73/maria/oqgraph-maintenance directory `storage/oqgraph` for subsequent merging into MariaDB.

 Install Example:
 ================